gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 ## Wrapping up

-I hope someday the reactive notebook paradigm gains traction, if not as a default, perhaps as an opt-in setting.
+I hope someday the reactive notebook paradigm gains traction in the Python ecosystem, if not as a default, perhaps as an opt-in setting.
 With the right user interface design, the benefits of reactivity could far outweigh the added complexity.
 Using the same tricks Observable used to make data visualization more interactive, we can make data science more reproducible.

 <github-button user="gregorybchris" repo="cado"></github-button>